herrera-ignacio/algorithms/ds/trees/trie/README.md

 ![](2022-11-05-20-39-48.png)

-> Repsentation of a key "leet" in trie.
+> Representation of a key "leet" in trie.

 ## Insertion